-Senior forward Rachel Llanes had a goal and two assists for the Huskies
+Senior forward Rachel Llanes registers goal and two assists for Huskies

 BOSTON, Mass. - Despite taking a 2-0 lead in the first seven minutes of the game, the No. 7/7 Northeastern women's ice hockey team (4-1-1) saw Robert Morris (1-1-1) tie the game on two occasions, including a late goal in the final minute of regulation, to force a 3-3 tie on Friday night at Matthews Arena.

 "We came out quick," said head coach Dave Flint.
 "I think the second half of the first period we kind of sat back.
 Overall, we played pretty well.
 I liked how we established our forecheck."

 Rachel Llanes tied a season-high with three points (one goal, two assists) on the night, while Kendall Coyne scored two first period goals.
 Kelsey Thomas potted all three Colonial tallies, and Kristen DiCiocco made 36 saves in goal.
 Chloe Desjardins made 33 stops for NU.

 Northeastern held a slight 39-36 advantage in shots during the back-and-forth bout while RMU won 39-of-64 draws.
 The Huskies went 1-of-2 on the power play and held the Colonials to a 0-of-2 showing on the man advantage.

 The Huskies wasted no time in jumping out to a 1-0 first period lead as Coyne picked up a loose puck right outside the offensive zone before speeding in and beating DiCiocco just 49 seconds into the contest.